-Corn Mazes and Pumpkin Farms in Michigan — Upper Peninsula
+Upper Peninsula Corn Mazes and Pumpkin Patches in Michigan

 From about mid-September to the beginning of November, Getzloff Corn Maze opens to the public.
 Along with that, the farm offers hayrides and has a corn sandbox, farm animals and a super slide for kids.
 You can ride out to the U-pick pumpkin patch in Michigan, and grab a bite at the concession too.